Cathy Katin-Grazzini

 Eggplant Sourdough Pizzette

-There are few things as satisfying as biting into a crispy, thin crust with a soft, chewy interior.
+There are few things as satisfying as biting into crispy pizza crust with its soft, chewy interior.
 Add flavorful saucy eggplant as in these whole sourdough little pizzas, and you’re in heaven.
-Rustic, simple, nutritious peasant food.
-I made the crusts with rye-whole wheat sourdough, but if you’re not a baker or don’t have time, no worries, you can use commercial whole wheat pizza dough.
+Rustic, simple, nutritious peasant food, with every element kind to the climate.
+I made the crusts with rye-whole wheat sourdough.
+The eggplant sauce is not only great on these Pizzette but can liven up your whole grain or legume pastas, whole grains, polenta, and baked potatoes too.

-Prep time 6 hours for the sourdough to develop plus 30 minutes
+Prep 6 hours for the sourdough to develop plus 30 minutes

 500 milliliters (about 2 cups) spring water